SyneRBI/SIRF-SuperBuild/README.md

 By default, this will select stable configurations of the various projects.
 See [the advanced installation section](#advanced-installation).

+> [!IMPORTANT]
-*Important*: we have currently dropped the support for MATLAB.
+> we have currently dropped the support for MATLAB.
 It is currently not recommended to build both MATLAB and Python support, see [below](#matlab-and-python-conflicts).

 Then use your build environment to build and install the project.
 On Linux/OSX etc, you would normally use